 - Driving under the influence of alcohol or drugs

-- Inattention – Garbage trucks have large blind spots that can make it difficult for truck drivers to see pedestrians, bicyclists and other motorists around the truck, especially in residential neighborhoods.
-When truck drivers fail to remain alert to traffic around them, they can cause accidents.
+- Inattention – Garbage trucks have large blind spots that can make it difficult for truck drivers to see pedestrians, bicyclists, and other motorists around the truck, especially in residential neighborhoods.
+When truck drivers fail to remain alert to the traffic around them, they can cause accidents.

 - Lack of maintenance, which can lead to the failure of vehicle components while a garbage truck is being operated

 - Falling garbage, which can fall out of a truck and trigger an accident that leads to injury